johnwarden/deliberati/content/post/2021-10-04-argument-model.md

 Argument threads proceed along the lines of "𝐴 because 𝐵, yes but not 𝐶, okay but 𝐷," and so on.
 Each argument in the thread is made in the context of all the previous arguments in the thread.
 The thread may be long, but jurors that are adding to the thread can be assumed to have have followed the whole thread of the argument -- even if they have not participated in the sub-jury about each premise.

 The claims in the thread thus represents a **shared context**.
 Each argument in the thread is made in the context of all the previous claims in the thread, and **presumes acceptance of all of them**.
-For example, when someone argues that ($$\text{𝐴◂𝐵◃-𝐶}$$) *the defendant retracted her confession* it is clear from context that they accept (concede) that (𝐵) *the defendant signed a confession* but still don't accept that (𝐴) *the defendant is guilty*.
+For example, when someone argues that ($\text{𝐴◂𝐵◃-𝐶}$) *the defendant retracted her confession* it is clear from context that they accept (concede) that (𝐵) *the defendant signed a confession* but still don't accept that (𝐴) *the defendant is guilty*.

 Now, the arguer may not actually accept 𝐵 to be true, but by responding with a warrant argument instead of a premise argument (e.g. (𝐵◃-𝐺) *the signature was forged*), they are *conceding* 𝐵 for the sake of argument, providing a reason to reject 𝐴 even if 𝐵 is accepted.

-Considering a longer argument thread, the argument $$\text{𝐴◂𝐵◃𝐶◃-𝐷}$$ presumes acceptance of 𝐵 and 𝐶: a person who makes this argument is giving 𝐷 as a reason to reject 𝐴 given (even if) 𝐵 and 𝐶 are accepted.
+Considering a longer argument thread, the argument $\text{𝐴◂𝐵◃𝐶◃-𝐷}$ presumes acceptance of 𝐵 and 𝐶: a person who makes this argument is giving 𝐷 as a reason to reject 𝐴 given (even if) 𝐵 and 𝐶 are accepted.

 So the warrant of the last argument in the thread can be interpreted as the claim that the premise, **given acceptance of all preceding premises in the thread**, is a good reason to accept or reject the root conclusion.

 ## Next

-Understanding the concepts in this argument model, in particular the difference between premise and warrant arguments, and the idea of argument threads as dialogs with shared context, is critical to understanding the [Causal Assumptions](https://deliberati.io/distributed-bayesian-reasoning-math/#causal-assumptions) in the [Distributed Bayesian Reasoning Math](https://deliberati.io/distributed-bayesian-reasoning-math/).
+Understanding the concepts in this argument model, in particular the difference between premise and warrant arguments, and the idea of argument threads as dialogs with shared context, is critical to understanding the [Causal Assumptions](/distributed-bayesian-reasoning-math/#causal-assumptions) in the [Distributed Bayesian Reasoning Math](/distributed-bayesian-reasoning-math/).